 What is procrastination?
-Have you ever sat down to work on an assignment, a report or a speech and then found yourself staring at a window or doing a less stressful, engaging job like playing solitaire or surfing facebook?
+Have you ever sat down to work on an assignment, a report, or a speech and then found yourself staring at a window or doing less stressful, engaging jobs like playing solitaire or surfing Facebook?
 Trust me, you are not alone.
-80% of the college students are procrastinators, and at least 15-20% of the adult population as well.
-The point is, lots of people procrastinate- for the most part to their detriment.
+80% of college students are procrastinators, and at least 15-20% of the adult population is as well.
+The point is, that lots of people procrastinate- for the most part to their detriment.
 On the bright side?
 It’s possible to overcome procrastination.
 Know how to stop procrastinating?
 Here are a few ways.

 It may sound stupid but yes it is important to reward your own self for small wins.
 These are not those normal tasks but these are your achievements worth noting and celebrating.
 It is not easy to step out of your comfort zone.
-Celebrating a small win give you a sense of motivation to move onto the other.
+Celebrating a small win gives you a sense of motivation to move on to the other.
 Procrastinators can be perfectionists as procrastination and perfectionism go hand in hand.

 Procrastination is such a common human tendency that no one can ever completely avoid it.
 You can, however, tackle the irrational beliefs that feed the chronic form of procrastination.
 As long as you’re willing to challenge and change these beliefs, time can truly be on your side.